United States of America ·

 We are heading home and plan to stop for the night in Junction TX at South Llano River State Park.
 This park has turkey running about and it's fun to watch them.
 During certain times of the year the campers are blocked from the turkey breeding areas.
 Hopefully we will have some images tomorrow.
 UPDATE Too early for the turkey and deer to start roosting.
 Glad we had electricity and water last night.
 It was fairly warm until about 9:30 PM and then we had cool air brought in by the vent fan.
 At Cracker Barrel in Kerrville Tx and will be home tonight.

 A few departing photos of Guadalupe Mountain National Park.
-The large rock is El Capitan.
+The large white rock is El Capitan.

 19 September 2016